First Run

 cat /tmp/sanctum-watchdog-latest.logWhat Comes Next

 Section titled “What Comes Next”With a verified installation, you are ready to start using Sanctum.
-Here are recommended next steps:
+The hard part is over.
+(That was a lie.
+The hard part is maintenance.
+But you have a watchdog for that now.)

 - Architecture Overview — Understand how the platform components fit together.